dev-night/dev-night.github.io/public/index.md

     <a href="https://en.wikipedia.org/wiki/Test-driven_development">TDD</a> if you desire. ;)
 </div>

-- Date: 10th October 2017
+- Date: 14th November 2017
 - Place: Tradebyte Software GmbH (Bahnhofsplatz 8, 91522 Ansbach)
 - Time: 19:15
-- Topic: Introduction to Angular
+- Topic: Workout for your TDD
-- We've free pizza and [Mate](http://www.clubmate.de/)!
+- We've free meals and [Mate](http://www.clubmate.de/)!
 - Meetup: [meetup.com/dev_night](https://meetup.com/dev_night)
 - Contact: [dev-night@tradebyte.com](mailto:dev-night@tradebyte.com)
 - Twitter: [@dev_night](https://twitter.com/dev_night)
 - Hashtag: [#devnight](https://twitter.com/search?q=%23devnight&src=hash)
 - Telegram: [/dev/night](https://telegram.me/joinchat/ACVCYwgGxmvZqGl4bCNsDg)

-Our /dev/night #015 will take place on the 10th of October at 19:15.
+Our /dev/night #016 will take place on the 14th of November at 19:15.

-[Maximilian](https://github.com/ElectricMaxxx) will introduce you to [__Angular__](https://github.com/dev-night/talks/issues/4) and you will learn how to use it and how you can craft frontend applications with it.

-We will also get our hands dirty with Angular - so don't forget to bring your laptops. ;)
+[Martin](https://github.com/mjainta) will guide you through a training session using Test-driven development (TDD) and pair-programming.

+After a short introduction in TDD and pair-programming we will work on one or two simple tasks, concentrating on "how to develop".
+After that we will discuss our outcomes of this session.

+You don´t need much experience in developing and you may choose every language you desire.
+But since we want to develop something, please bring your laptops with you :)

 <!--<i>Right now we are looking for a talk.
 If you're interested please visit our [__talks submission page__](https://github.com/dev-night/talks/issues).</i>
 <a href="https://github.com/dev-night/talks"><img src="https://raw.github.com/dev-night/talks/master/assets/img/workflow.png"></a>-->